AndrewEllis93/Print-Tuning-Guide/README.md

         - Unclog it using a cold pull or nozzle cleaning needles.
         - Try a new nozzle.
     - Your heatbreak may be partially clogged.
         - Unload the filament, take off the nozzle, shine a light through the hotend and look inside.
 See if there is any plastic stuck against the walls of the heatbreak.
-            - If your heatbreak is obstructed:
+If your heatbreak is obstructed:
             - Get access to the top of the hotend (you may need to either remove the hotend or the clockwork).
             - Unplug the hotend fan.
             - Heat the hotend up to 180C.
                 - We are purposefully inducing heat creep to soften the plastic in the heatbreak.
             - Push a long, thin (<=1.8mm) allen key or similar through the top side of the hotend to push the obstruction out of the bottom.
-                - **Turn off the hotend as soon as you have freed the obstruction.**
+            - **(!)
+Turn off the hotend as soon as you have freed the obstruction.**
                 - If you let it cook without cooling for a long time, it will eventually start to soften the printed hotend mounting.
             - **Be careful - don't burn yourself!**
 - Ensure that you are using the correct `run_current` for your motor.
 Too high or too low can both cause skipping.
-    - As a general rule, don't exceed 50-60% of the rated current of your motor as your run_current. *Some motors like more or less current, though*, so your best bet would be to look at the stock configs or to ask in Discord.
+    - As a general rule, don't exceed 50-60% of the rated current of your motor as your `run_current`. *Some motors like more or less current, though*, so your best bet would be to look at the stock configs or to ask in Discord.
     - Galileo/Orbiter:
         - There is some confusion about different motor models.
             - If you have the 20mm 1a LDO motor, try 0.65a.